Aman0Shah/ALonelyPlace/README.md

 # Author Description
 My name is Aman Shah.
 I am a Junior at WHS!
 I play tennis on a regular basis.
 Currently, I am JV Captain.
-And participate in M.U.N. for 3 years now, racking multiple awards.
+I have participated in M.U.N. for 3 years now, racking multiple awards.
-I love to speedrun video games in my spare time, I play _Legend of Zelda: Spirit Tracks_.
+Lastly, I love to speedrun video games in my spare time,
+I play _MarioKart_, but mostly _Legend of Zelda: Spirit Tracks_.

 This compilation of poems took multiple hours to complete.
 Including the graphics for the cover, the _POEMS_ themself, and creating the website.
-Thank you for taking your time to view it.
+Thank you for taking your time to view the Collection.
 Please, Enjoy.

 ![Me](ortrait.jpeg)